dbmcclain/Lisp-Actors/README.md

 But that also means that any SEND and BECOME cannot be observed by the executing behavior code.
 Those won't happen until the behavior code exits without error.
 Hence, message delivery becomes a useful measure for the progression of time in the system.
 Since Actors are FPL, and SEND/BECOME are stashed, the duration of execution of the behavior code happens within one tick of the effective clock, and all actions appear to happen simultaneously in that time system.

 Messages are delivered in a FIFO order, but that order may become jumbled by environmental events.
 You cannot count on determinism in the order of message delivery.
-Messages are delivered to Actors
+Messages are delivered to Actors in a mostly fair manner.
+There is no priority delivery.

 We do not require multiprocessing, in general, but if you have it, you can experience fully parallel concurrency in the operation of the system.
 Any one Actor can be having its behavior function executing by any number of machine threads simultaneously.
 If you only allow a single machine thread (you have to have at least one, right?), then the system continues to produce the same results, perhaps more slowly, and all concurrency happens serially within that one thread.